webvpro/playcypher-json-md-playground/markdown/CSRD/Abilities/Again-and-Again.md

 - Ability/Cost/8
 - Ability/Tier/High
 - Ability/Pool/Speed
-- Ability/Categories/META
+- Ability/Categories/Meta
 ---

 ## Again and Again
+>8+  Speed

 You can take an additional action in a round in which you have already acted.
 Enabler.